-Jonathan then became more interested in local implementation and in 2012 wrote public mental health commissioning guidance for the RCPsych/RCGP led Joint Commissioning Panel for Mental Health (JCPMH) which he then worked with regions to implement.
+Part of Jonathan’s work includes improving implementation of public mental health interventions and in 2012, he wrote public mental health commissioning guidance for the RCPsych/RCGP led Joint Commissioning Panel for Mental Health (JCPMH) which he then worked with regions to implement.
 He further developed this work by identifying all publically available mental health intelligence and designing appropriate representation.
 Together with locally provided data, this provided comprehensive assessment of unmet need for treatment of mental disorder, prevention of mental disorder and promotion of mental wellbeing as well as impacts and associated economic savings of improved intervention coverage to support local commissioning and strategic development.
-This work provided mental health needs assessments to regions in England covering more than 7 million people.
-In 2019, he published ‘Public Mental Health: Evidence, practice and commissioning’ to support improved intervention coverage.
+This work provided mental health needs assessments to regions in England covering several million people.
+In 2019, he published ‘Public Mental Health: Evidence, practice and commissioning’ to further support improved implementation.

-At the Royal College of Psychiatrists, Jonathan was lead author of a position statement on public mental health (RCPsych, 2010) and contributed to a Joint Royal College of Physicians and Psychiatrists report on smoking and mental health (RCP/RCPsych, 2013) and Royal College of Psychiatrists report on parity of esteem (RCPsych, 2013).
-Other work he has contributed to include a UCL Institute of Health Equity report on the role of health professionals in working for health equity (Allen et al, 2013), NICE guidance on smoking cessation in secondary care (NICE, 2013), a report on the social determinants of mental health (WHO, 2014), reports for a European Union Joint Action on Mental Health and Wellbeing (EU 2015, 2016 and 2017), and guidance for implementation of smoke-free mental health services (PHE, 2016).
-He is lead of the Public Mental Health Working Group for the 2020-23 Action Plan of the World Psychiatric Association.
+At the Royal College of Psychiatrists, Jonathan was lead author of a position statement on public mental health (RCPsych, 2010) and contributed to a report on parity of esteem (RCPsych, 2013).
+He contributed to a Joint Royal College of Physicians and Psychiatrists report on smoking and mental health (RCP/RCPsych, 2013), NICE guidance on smoking cessation in secondary care (NICE, 2013), PHE guidance for implementation of smoke-free mental health services (PHE, 2016), and wrote guidance on smoking and mental health for primary care (Campion et al, 2014) and pharmacists (Campion et al, 2017).
+Other work he has contributed to include a UCL Institute of Health Equity report on the role of health professionals in working for health equity (Allen et al, 2013) and a report on the social determinants of mental health (WHO, 2014).

-Jonathan teaches on public mental health to a range of groups including public health professionals, mental health professionals, trainees, masters students and commissioners.
-He recently published an online public mental health training module coproduced with the MindEd Consortium and Health Education England.
+Jonathan teaches on public mental health to a range of groups including public health and mental health professionals, trainees, masters students and commissioners.
+Last year, he published an online public mental health training module coproduced with the MindEd Consortium and Health Education England.
 He has run successful public mental health courses including with the National Collaborating Centre for Mental Health and Thai Department of Mental Health which supported further associated policy development.

 Jonathan trained at Charing Cross and Westminster Medical School, London.
 He initially worked as a GP and spent time working in remote parts of Australia with mainly Aboriginal populations with high levels of mental illness, substance misuse and alcohol problems.
 During this time, he was struck by the significant mental health component which underpinned many other aspects of this work and subsequently completed further psychiatry training.
 While working with disadvantaged communities in Australia, he became interested in sustainable strategies to prevent mental disorder and promote mental wellbeing.
 He has maintained links with the Royal College of General Practitioners and contributed to various articles including a number of primary care briefings covering smoking cessation, physical health and debt for people with mental disorder.